ogeesan/bpod-docs-testing/docs/user-guide/function-reference.md

 ## Running a state machine

-> [!NOTE]
+!!!note
-> The sending and running of a state matrix can be done in one of two ways.
+    The sending and running of a state matrix can be done in one of two ways.
 The "classic" method is to use `SendStateMachine()` and `RunStateMachine()`, where the state machine is suspended during inter-trial MATLAB updates.
 The "TrialManager" method is to use `BpodTrialManager()` which allows updates in parallel.
 Protocols based on both RunStateMachine() and BpodTrialManager() will be supported for the indefinite future.

 ### `SendStateMachine()`